Ivanpah Solar Power Facility: Desert tortoise

-The Ivanpah Solar power project was built on 6 sqmi of public land in the south central Mojave Desert.
+The Ivanpah Solar power project was built on 6 mi2 of public land in the south central Mojave Desert.
 Project construction was temporarily halted in the spring of 2011 due to the suspected impacts on desert tortoises.
 Construction resumed when the United States Fish and Wildlife Service (USFWS) found the project was not likely to jeopardize the endangered desert tortoise.
 BrightSource also installed fencing to keep wildlife out of the area.
 In 2010, the project was scaled back from the original 440 MW design, to avoid building on the habitat of the desert tortoise.

 Many desert tortoises found on the site were relocated to other parts of the Mojave Desert.
 However, environmentalists raised concerns that relocated tortoises were more likely to die due to the stresses involved.